spiral/docs/basics/quick-start.md

 }
 ```

-> You can use prototype in any part of your codebase.
+> You can use the prototype in any part of your codebase.
 Do not forget to remove the extension before going live.

 ### CommentCommand
 Seed comments using random user and post relation.
 We will receive all the needed instances using the method injection.